heavymetalavo/craft-aialttext/README.md

 #### 💬 Default Prompt
 ```
 Generate a brief (roughly 150 characters maximum) alt text description focusing on the main subject and overall composition.
 Do not add a prefix of any kind (e.g. alt text: AI content) so the value is suitable for the alt text attribute value of the image.
+Output in {site.language}
 ```

 #### 🔍 Image Detail Options